geraintanderson/dwp-cinema-tickets/README.md

 There's also scope to re-use some of the validation across the services (assuming the validation is the same for all use cases).

 I have added eslint for linting and set the rules to be consistent with the existing third party services.

+## Quickstart

+Pull the code and run the tests using `npm test` to run in watch mode or `npm run test:ci` to run once.